PadmanabhanSaravanan/Rest-API/README.md

 * Used to create both types of services RESTful and non-RESTful services.
 * Also supports JSON, XML, and other data formats.
 * Helps to develop services supporting all features of HTTP services such as like caching, request/response headers, versioning, etc.

+### **An Intuitive understanding of REST**

+* Rest is an architectural style
+* Restful is referred to web services that implements REST
+* It is simply a program that returns data from the database to the client in a format that it requests.
+* It is based on HTTP, it reterives data through standard HTTP methods.
+GET,PUT,POST & DELETE.